Changing UK Immigration Laws: Why now is the best time to get ahead of the curve and plan your finances.

 There is also an Immigration Skills Charge which is essentially a tax levied on businesses for employing foreign workers.
 For a small or charitable sponsor, the Immigration Skills Charge is £364 for the first year and £182 for each additional six months.
 For a medium or large sponsor, the charge is £1,000 for the first year and £500 for each additional six months.

 Fees are also levied on migrants.
 Visas up to three years in a non-shortage occupation are £610 and £1220 over three years.
 Visas up to three years in a shortage occupation are £464 and £928 for more than three years.
-There is also a controversial Immigration Health Surcharge on top of the application fee of £400 a year.
+There is also a controversial Immigration Health Surcharge on top of the application fee of £624/per year/ per person OR £470 per year/per child under 18 years old.
 Family members accompanying migrants are also required to pay the outlined fees.
 Before sponsorship goes ahead, I would always urge employers to check with the individual whether they have family and to reach an agreement as to who will bear the relevant costs.
 The sponsor can, for example, agree that the worker will pay their own application fee and Immigration Health Surcharge.
 Sponsors cannot however, lawfully pass the Immigration Skill Charge on to individuals.
 The licence fee must also be paid by the sponsor.

 Overseas recruitment, the main points